TadeQQ/tinder-for-movies/README.md

 rating 8.2}
 ]
 ```
-(feel free to add more items)

-• The application should show the movie titles, image, summary and rating.
+• The application shows the movie titles, image, summary and rating.

 • The user can accept or reject the suggestion.
 Accepting is done by a green button.
 Rejecting is done by red button or swipe.